-During a recent Chartered Institute of Arbitrators (Ciarb) conference, titled 'The Construction Contracts Act 2013 - 7 years on,' held on 5 July 2023 in Dublin, there was extensive discussion about adjudicators fees.
-In comments from the audience, it was suggested that fees charged by adjudicators in construction disputes are now at such a high level that parties, particularly subcontractors, are now reluctant to consider using adjudication.
+During a recent Chartered Institute of Arbitrators (CIArb) conference, titled 'The Construction Contracts Act 2013 - seven years on', held on 5 July 2023 in Dublin, there was extensive discussion about adjudicator's fees.
+From comments made by the audience, it was suggested that fees charged by adjudicators in construction disputes are now at such a high level that parties, particularly subcontractors, are reluctant to consider using adjudication.
 If parties are shying away from adjudication due to a perception of excessive fees being charged it would be an unfortunate undermining of statutory adjudication as an established and successful dispute resolution process.